maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ***Notes:***
 *This project is not verified or error-free.
-Please use results with caution.*
+Please use results with caution.
+The Google Colab notebooks and HuggingFace/KeyBERT models used to create this research project are available for further analysis.*